School of Hospitality and Tourism Management

 An advanced study of the food-service industry and its operations both internally and externally to the physical plant.

-HRTM 574 - The Global Business of Beverage Management (3 Credits)
+HTMT 574 - The Global Business of Beverage Distribution (3 Credits)

 A viticultural and enological study of wine and wine regions around the world; from the vineyard to the table including grape varietals, wine regions and wine service.
 Students must be 21 years old.